Evaluating Sample Utility for Efficient Data Selection by Mimicking Model Weights: Ablation Studies

+\textbf{Generalization to Different Reference Models.} We examine whether Grad-Mimic overfits to a specific reference model by evaluating its sensitivity to reference model variation.
+We initialize and train multiple reference models with different random seeds, producing high-performing models in distinct regions of the weight space.
+Our online re-weighting algorithm is then used to train a separate model (also initialized with a different seed) on a dataset with 50\% mislabeled samples, which targets different created reference weights.
+We evaluate the resulting model with their corresponding reference and compute the performance variance.
+As shown in Table~\ref{tab:generalization}, the variance is \emph{extremely low}, indicating that Grad-Mimic generalizes well across reference models.
+In other words, this addresses concerns about \textbf{\emph{reference model dependency, as performance remains consistent regardless of which high-performing reference model is used}}.

-\textbf{Impact of Reference Model Quality.} Finally, we investigate how the quality of the reference model impacts the effectiveness of Grad-Mimic, particularly in scenarios where \emph{\textbf{only a weaker or distilled model is available}}.
-To simulate such scenarios, we degrade the reference model in two controlled ways: \begin{itemize}[nosep,topsep=0pt,leftmargin=*] \item \textbf{Weight corruption}: we inject zero-mean Gaussian noise $(0, \sigma^2)$ into the reference model's weights.
-By varying the variance of the added noise, we analyze the performance of models trained with Grad-Mimic against standard training methods that do not leverage a reference model. \item \textbf{Data‑limited training}: we train the reference model on progressively smaller fractions of its original dataset (shrinking from 1.3B samples to 3.5M samples).
-Fewer training samples will produce a weaker (or distilled) reference model. \end{itemize} We assess Grad‑Mimic in both the mislabeled‑sample and multimodal settings, applying each degradation method separately.
+\textbf{Impact of Reference Model Quality.} Next, we investigate how the quality of the reference model impacts the effectiveness of Grad-Mimic, particularly in scenarios where \emph{\textbf{only a weaker or distilled model is available}}.
+To simulate such scenarios (e.g., using early checkpoints, working on mismatched tasks, or following resource-constrained training recipe), we degrade the reference model in two controlled ways: \begin{itemize}[nosep,topsep=0pt,leftmargin=*] \item \textbf{Weight corruption}: we inject zero-mean Gaussian noise $(0, \sigma^2)$ into the reference model's weights.
+By varying the variance of the added noise, we analyze the performance of models trained with Grad-Mimic against standard training methods that do not leverage a reference model. \item \textbf{Data‑limited training}: we train the reference model on smaller fractions of its original dataset (shrinking from 1.3B samples to 3.5M samples).
+Fewer training samples will produce a weaker (or distilled) reference model. \end{itemize}

+We assess Grad‑Mimic in both the mislabeled sample and multimodal settings, applying each degradation method separately.
+We present these two analysis in Figure~\ref{fig:noisy reference weights} and Table~\ref{tab:distilled_models}.